-We provide a 15 foot straight-through (non-crossing) cable with a 9-pin (DE-9) male connector to interface with the CP4/5 panel, or you can purchase a longer cable (from 1' to 100' length).
+You will need a straight-through (non-crossing) cable with a 9-pin (DE-9) male connector to interface with the CP4/5 panel, typically 15' but can be 1' to 100' length).
 Be sure that it is a straight-through type.
 Our DE-9 receptacles provide locking posts to secure the cable firmly onto the control box.
 If your serial cable does not have a 9-pin connector, you can use a gender changer or adapter to convert it.